dxiong2000/Learning-Deep-Learning/README.md

-# Neural Network Architectures
+# Machine Learning Architectures

-I've been learning about types of neural network architectures for my internship, so this is a small collection of the ones I've learned/currently learning.
+I've been learning about types of machine learning/neural network architectures for my internship, so this is a small collection of the ones I've learned/currently learning.

 ## scratch_mlp_skl.py
 Simple 3 layer MLP written from scratch with some help from the SciKit-Learn module.
 Classifier for the MNIST dataset (8x8 images).